movementlabsxyz/movement-docs/docs/devs/getstarted.md

 If you're building with Solidity check out our section for [Ethereum Developers](/category/evm-contracts).

-Get all of the neccasary [endpoints](/developers/networkEndpoints#evm-environment) to start building.
+Get all of the necessary [endpoints](/developers/networkEndpoints#evm-environment) to start building.

 ## Sui